The original Prostate Cancer Prevention Trial (PCPT) Prostate Cancer Risk Calculator (PCPTRC) posted

 Characteristics of the patients and biopsies forming PCPTRC 2.0 are similar to those used for the original PCPTRC,

-but the new PCPTRC 2.0 in generally provides lower risk estimates due to the inclusion of multiple prior negative
+but the new PCPTRC 2.0 generally provides lower risk estimates due to the inclusion of multiple prior negative

 biopsies per individual rather than just one biopsy per person.
 The original PCPTRC is still available for research